joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     > **Note**: Wait for the confirmation that the commands completed successfully.

-### **Note**: If using an instructor-provided account and Gov tenant, you will be unable to complete Task 4.
+### If using an instructor-provided account and Gov tenant, you will be unable to complete Task 4.
 Please proceed to Task 5.
    >**Note**: In Task 4, instructor-provided accounts do not have permission to register resource providers on the Training Subscription.
 Further, they should already be registered ahead of time by the instructors.

 #### Task 4: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers